Haex - Haskell As Elixir - Elixir Australia

 This is a talk I gave at Empex LA Elixir conference in Los Angeles, US in Feb 2020.
 Real time space battle multiplayer browser games are cool.
 But what if we want to play a real time space battle multiplayer game where the players are hundreds of millions of miles apart, and the speed of light is a factor in who sees what happening, and when?
 Or, download Slides.

-Cool Functional Tricks In Ruby
+Cool Functional Tricks In Ruby - Kiwi Ruby 2019

-This is a talk I gave at Kiwi Ruby conference in Wellington, New Zealand last week.
+Talk at Kiwi Ruby 2019.
 We'll have a look at some of the lesser known functional programming approaches you can use in Ruby.

-Stateful Processes In Elixir
+Stateful Processes In Elixir - Elixir Melbourne

 This pattern pops up everywhere in Elixir.
 It is abstracted out of the way by OTP, but having a good understanding of it makes a lot of things easier to reason about.
 It’s also the reason the BEAM VM Elixir runs on is able to achieve massive scalability that we can use in our everyday apps.
 Talk I gave at Elixir Melbourne June 2019 meet up.
 Download slides

 Programming involves dealing with an overwhelming amount of complexity.
 The human brain can only deal with so much information to process before anxiety kicks in and your ability to proceed suffers.
 Functional programming provides tools to manage the combinatorial explosion of state and logic.
 Here we’ll cover some practical uses of functional programming techniques in Ruby that can be directly applied to your everyday work.
 Talk I gave at RubyConf AU 2017.